solomson/solomson.github.io/_posts/2020-04-13-productivity-on-windows-p2.markdown

 <!--more-->

-My full dotfiles can be found at https://github.com/solomson/dotfiles/startup/raw
+My full dotfiles can be found <a href="https://github.com/solomson/dotfiles/startup/raw">here</a>.

 To begin, open up at Powershell prompt as admin `Win + X + A` Paste in the following: